bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-dtls-default-apply:
-: A Boolean flag indicating whether this babel-dtls instance is applied to all new babel-interface instances, by default.
+: A Boolean flag indicating whether this object instance is applied to all new babel-interface instances, by default.
   If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including